nuagetsu/VecRepV3/README.md

 We implemented tools to conduct NCC kNN search, including a parallelised linear search and M-trees.
 Code was also written to test on ATRNet-STAR, IMDB-WIKI, MSTAR, SARDet-100k datasets.

 ### Where to find
+Dependencies can be downloaded through the requirements.txt and environment.yml files with pip and conda.

 src/helpers/MTreeUtilities.py contains functions to initialise M-trees and query them.

 src/data_processing/ImageProducts.py contains functions for ncc optimised with fft and numba, as well as parallel linear kNN search and linear kNN search with NCC